 Next to that, I have a folder for "Fleeting Notes".
 Anything I scribble to think about later goes in there.
 Fleeting notes include rough ideas, questions that pop into my mind (e.g., while reading), etc.

-Ideally, I would like to be able to create fleeting notes from anywhere (mail, phone, Slack, Discord, IM, etc), but I don't have tools that can do that yet (hint: I'll want to create those!).
+Ideally, I would like to be able to create fleeting notes from anywhere (mail, phone, Slack, Discord, IM, etc), but I don't have tools that can do that yet (I want to create those!).

 Literature notes area

-Inside of my "Literature Notes", I store everything that I find inspiring through my days: expressions, quotes, book highlights, book summaries, interesting tweets, etc. Literature notes are always inspired by content produced by others that pique my interest.
+Inside my "Literature Notes", I store everything that I find inspiring throughout my days: expressions, quotes, book highlights, book summaries, interesting tweets, etc. Literature notes are always inspired by content produced by others that pique my interest.